namlucky/random-email-password-generator/Readme.md

 ---

 📝 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the PCT-EDU-VN License.
+See the https://pct.edu.vn for details.

 ---